Tortar/DynamicSampling.jl/README.md

 DynamicSampler(indices = [1, 2, 3, 4, 5, 6, 7, 9, 10], weights = [1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 9.0, 10.0])
 ```

-Importantly using `deleteat!` as above will incur a non-constant overhead.
-However,
+If you happen to require to remove already sampled elements,
-if you happen to require to remove already sampled elements, you can use instead
+you can use instead

 ```julia
 julia> i = rand(sampler; info=true)